BillVenables/MASSExtra/README.md

 # MASSExtra
-software and data enhancing the tools in the MASS package
+Software and data enhancing the tools in the MASS package